Mild Traumatic Brain Injuries and Post-Concussion Syndrome

 • Persistent post-concussive symptoms: A model of predisposing, precipitating, and perpetuating factors.

-• Mild traumatic brain injury: Is DTI ready for the courtroom?
+• Mild traumatic brain injury: Is Diffusion Tensor Imaging ready for the courtroom?

 The MediFocus Literature Guide on Mild Traumatic Brain Injuries and Post-Concussion Syndrome